SABS-R3/software-engineering-day1/_episodes/03-python-intro.md

 After a while, the language's "garbage collector" will wander by, notice a box with no labels, and throw the data away, making that box available for more data.

-Older languages like C and Fortran don't have Garbage collectors.
+Older languages like C and Fortran don't have garbage collectors.
 So a memory address with no references to it still takes up memory, and the computer can more easily run out.

 So in Python, when I write: